Home > Rules and Regulations

 - Cross Parking is not authorized in F lots.

 - The person to whom a vehicle is registered is held fully responsible for all violations involving the vehicle, even if another person is using the vehicle at the time of the violation.
-When a registrant disposes of a vehicle through sale or trade-in, the permit should be removed and returned to Traffic & Parking so that the individual will no longer be responsible for tickets the vehicle might receive.
+When a registrant disposes of a vehicle through sale or trade-in, the permit should be removed and returned to Parking Services so that the individual will no longer be responsible for tickets the vehicle might receive.
 OWNERSHIP OF A PERMIT IS NOT TRANSFERABLE.
 A no charge replacement permit will not be issued without the return of the old permit and proof of sale, or verification that the vehicle was destroyed.

 - Students who fail to register vehicles that they operate on campus are subject to disciplinary action by the Conduct Council.
 There is no grace period.
 Students who operate unregistered vehicles on campus, who accumulate tickets, and who are subsequently identified, will be charged through student-account billing.

 - Outstanding citations on unregistered vehicles that are towed will be charged to the person claiming the vehicle and identified on the tow slip.
 Proof of identity, drivers license, and vehicle registration must be provided to the tow company when retrieving a vehicle..